Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 psql -h analytics.redshift.amazonaws.com -d analytics -f /tmp/analytics.sql

-Later, we automated this with AWS Data Pipeline.
+This can be automated with AWS Data Pipeline.

 Delete old data from Postgres: